syncfusion-content/maui-docs/MAUI/Range-Selector/tooltip.md

 # Tooltip in .NET MAUI Range Selector (SfRangeSelector)

-This section helps to learn about how to add tooltip in the range selector.
+This section helps to learn about how to add tooltip in the Range Selector.

 ## Enable tooltip